mybatis/mybatis-dynamic-sql/src/site/markdown/docs/kotlinMyBatis3.md

 1. The first method is a two-step method.
 With this method you build SQL provider objects as shown on the Kotlin overview page and then execute the generated SQL by passing the provider to a MyBatis3 mapper method
-1. The second method is a one-step method that combines these operations into a single step.
-With this method, it is common to build extension methods for MyBatis3 mappers that are specific to
+1. The second method is a one-step method that uses utility functions to combine these operations into a single step.
+   With this method it is common to build extension methods for MyBatis3 mappers that are specific to a table (this is the code that MyBatis Generator will create)

 We will illustrate both approaches below.